Romans-I-XVI/Roku-gameEngine/README.md

 Returns the canvas bitmap object.
 ##### getScreen() as Object
 Returns the screen object.
+##### resetScreen() as Void
+*Important* This function is here because of a bug with the Roku.
+If you ever try to use a component that displays something on the screen aside from roScreen, such as roKeyboardScreen, roMessageDialog, etc. the screen will flicker after you return to your game.
+You should always call this method after using a screen that's outside of roScreen in order to prevent this bug.
 ##### newEmptyObject(object_name as String) as Object
 This method is primarily for internal use, but may be called manually if desired.
 It returns an empty game object.
 ##### drawColliders(instance as Object) as Void